jackd/jackd.github.io/_posts/2021-08-25-doherty-init.md

 - 'Optimal' TTIQ response, deemed achievable when active case numbers can be contained in the order of 10s or 100s; and
 - 'Partial' TTIQ response, deemed more likely when established community transmission leads to rapid escalation of caseloads in the 1,000s or beyond.

 In order to relate this definition to Lewin's statements, the question becomes: is 800 closer to "10s or 100s" or "1000s or beyond"?
 While most people would say 800 is in "10s or 100s", there's a strong mathematical argument that it's closer to "1,000s or beyond" (800 is 8x larger than 100, but only 1.25x smaller than 1,000).
-Having said that, whether or not 800 counts as 100s or 1,000s isn't really the point - the real question is whether our TTIQ systems can perform optimally with these numbers.
+Having said that, whether or not 800 counts as being in the 100s or 1,000s isn't really the point - the real question is whether our TTIQ systems can perform optimally with these numbers.

 To answer this, let's consider the outbreaks currently affecting our two largest cities: